AlekNS/bigking-update/readme.md

 * Separated executables (could be applied with package in mannual mode without network availability).
 * Scripting with Python
 * Patching with XDelta
-* Zip packages with md5 crc
+* Zip packages with md5 checking
 * Rollbacks
 * etc.